Annielytix/activelearning/README.md

 We have two hands-on, end-to-end active learning-based classification examples:

-1. Text Classification: flagging content and tagging personal  preferences
+1. Text Classification: flagging content and tagging words into a common dictionary.

-Both examples will use similar active learning approaches, but different aspects will be emphasized in the two parts:
+This will use similar active learning approaches including:

 * data exploration
 * featurization